 - If you’ve ever made homemade applesauce, this is a similar process – it just takes a little longer to cook.

 - Slow cooker apple butter tastes like fall, and it makes your house smell like fall, too, while it cooks.
-So it’s a double win that will get you in the fall spirit.

 What is the Difference Between Applesauce and Apple Butter?